CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/take_part/icassp_2024_download.md

 ---
 :::info

-The content you wanted to access will be available following the project [timeline](key_dates).
+The content you want will be accessible very soon, see project [timeline](key_dates).

 :::